Thus Spoke Zarathustra: Origins

-Nietzsche was born into, and largely remained within, the Bildungsbürgertum, a sort of highly cultivated middleclass.
+Nietzsche was born into, and largely remained within, the Bildungsbürgertum, a sort of highly cultivated middle class.
 By the time he was a teenager, he had been writing music and poetry.
 His aunt Rosalie gave him a biography of Alexander von Humboldt for his 15th birthday, and reading this inspired a love of learning "for its own sake".
-The schools he attended, the books he read, and his general milieu fostered and inculcated his interests in Bildung, or self-development, a concept at least tangential to many in Zarathustra, and he worked extremely hard.
+The schools he attended, the books he read, and his general milieu fostered and inculcated his interests in Bildung, a concept at least tangential to many in Zarathustra, and he worked extremely hard.
 He became an outstanding philologist almost accidentally, and he renounced his ideas about being an artist.
 As a philologist he became particularly sensitive to the transmissions and modifications of ideas, which also bears relevance into Zarathustra.
 Nietzsche's growing distaste toward philology, however, was yoked with his growing taste toward philosophy.
 As a student, this yoke was his work with Diogenes Laertius.
 Even with that work he strongly opposed received opinion.
 With subsequent and properly philosophical work he continued to oppose received opinion.
 His books leading up to Zarathustra have been described as nihilistic destruction.
 Such nihilistic destruction combined with his increasing isolation and the rejection of his marriage proposals (to Lou Andreas-Salomé) devastated him.
-While he was working on Zarathustra he was walking very much.
+While he was working on Thus Spoke Zarathustra he was walking very much.
 The imagery of his walks mingled with his physical and emotional and intellectual pains and his prior decades of hard work.
 What "erupted" was Thus Spoke Zarathustra.

-Nietzsche has said that the central idea of Zarathustra is the eternal recurrence.
+Nietzsche has said that the central idea of Thus Spoke Zarathustra is the eternal recurrence.
 He has also said that this central idea first occurred to him in August 1881: he was near a "pyramidal block of stone" while walking through the woods along the shores of Lake Silvaplana in the Upper Engadine, and he made a small note that read "6,000 feet beyond man and time".

 A few weeks after meeting this idea, he paraphrased in a notebook something written by Friedrich von Hellwald about Zarathustra.
 This paraphrase was developed into the beginning of Thus Spoke Zarathustra.